 A number of countries have schemes, whether voluntary or funded, to provide human support to people who are deafblind.
 Human support can be facilitating communication, safe guiding, etc. These schemes may help to reduce isolation by enabling access to the community and services.

 In Western Australia, Senses Foundation carried out a pilot project offering this support to individuals who are deafblind.
 They are continuing to identify funding streams to continue this vital support.

 Terms used in other countries for this type of support include Communicator Guides (UK), Support Service Providers (USA), Intervenors (Canada) and Contact Person (Denmark).
 There are many debates about these job titles – they are just job titles.
 The work that is carried out by the people who provide this type of support is the most important issue.

 Remember that the person who has dual sensory loss or who is Deafblind may use strategies that make you feel uncomfortable and concerned for their safety when moving around.
 Informed choice is important, if the person is aware of risks and has the cognitive ability they have a right to make choices.
 What you deem to be unsafe may be something they have done for a long time and they have a strategy for dealing with the situation.

-They may have received training by an O&M Instructor or a Guide Dog Instructor who has worked with them on a route that works for them.
-Explain your concerns to the person and ask if they need a review from an O&M Instructor.
+They may have received training by an O&M Specialist or a Guide Dog Instructor who has worked with them on a route that works for them.
+Explain your concerns to the person and ask if they need a review from an O&M Specialist.